Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

       - **Split first**: `train/images/`, `train/labels/`, `val/images/`, `val/labels/`
       - **Images first**: `images/train/`, `images/val/`, `labels/train/`, `labels/val/`
       - The `train`, `val`, and `test` entries in the YAML are used to locate the data
+      - An entry naming the split folder itself (`train: train`) resolves to the `images` folder inside it
       - If those entries point somewhere that does not exist (common when a dataset is moved after being exported with an absolute path), the same folders are looked for alongside the YAML file instead
       - If the YAML has no split entries at all, the dataset folder is scanned for `images` directories
       - Semantic datasets substitute `masks` for `images` in the same way; the folder name is taken from the YAML's `masks_dir` entry when present